marichu-kt/Bootstrap-Ejercicio-1/README.md

 ## Description

 This project is based on HTML/CSS code, designed for the work of the Web Development subject, it tries to ensure that users can easily follow each section and section in an efficient manner.
-It is also designed for onion routing search engines such as Tor Browser, which allows us to view this page on the Internet without having to download it and view it locally if not remotely.

 ## Content